 5. Budget Appropriately

-How much will you spend on putting together and running your challenge?
 For example, do you need to outsource anything?
 Will you pay for advertising?
-Do you need to buy some content to use as your starting point (eg from Content Sparks)?
+Do you need to buy some content to use as your starting point (eg, from Content Sparks)?
+If you’re creating this challenge to generate revenue for your business, it’s important to keep track of expenses so you can feel confident that the investment is well worth the effort.

 6. Choose Your Distribution Channel and Create Your Content